phi-line/arbot/README.md

 beep boop this is arbot, a Python bot that serves Pokemon information to its users.
-It uses discord API to deliver this information
+It uses discord python API and PokeAPI

 These are the things that arbot can do:
 Pokedex: